Triberg waterfalls

 hike waterfalls

-Visitors can explore the fascinating world of the waterfalls near Triberg on several well-signposted routes.
+The fascinating world of Waterfalls near Triberg Visitors can explore on several well-signposted routes.
 If Natural path, cultural path, cascade path or Panorama.
 All routes have their own peculiarities.
-To name just one example: on the culture trail, you only walk a few meters uphill from the main entrance and you already reach the lower cascade of the waterfalls.
+To give just one example: On the cultural path you walk just a few meters further uphill from the main entrance and you already reach the lower cascade.

 There is a wooden walkway directly above the pool along with a viewing platform, which offers a perfect view of the natural spectacle.
 Anyone standing here can almost feel the rushing water on their skin.
 The route continues over several switchbacks up to the Scheffel Bridge and the upper waterfall.
 From here you walk on the Kaskadenweg, past a Nature high ropes course up to Mountain lake.